 Problems we see when patients come to us with lower back muscle spasms

-Waiting too long and not getting a proper diagnosis
+Waiting too long and not getting a proper diagnosis.

 If you don’t get a proper diagnosis from the start, it wastes time.
-If anyone treating your lower back muscle pain is not looking for the cause, they will keep on treating the incorrect thing.
-This is ineffective and the muscle spasms will simply return.Over time, you learn that you never know when a severe muscle spasm is going to hit you and that is scary.
-You start to think twice about doing the things you love like gardening or playing with your kids, because you anticipate that you’ll have pain.
+If anyone treating your lower back muscle spasm is not looking for the cause, they will keep treating it incorrectly.
+This is ineffective, and the muscle spasms will return.
+Over time, you learn that you never know when a severe muscle spasm is going to hit you, and that is scary.
+You start to think twice about doing the things you love, like gardening or playing with your kids, because you anticipate that you’ll have pain.
 The longer you wait, the bigger your chances of causing permanent damage.

-Trying out, but not completing different forms of treatment
+Trying out but not completing different forms of treatment.

 Often, patients try to get relief by taking medication or getting a voltaren injection in the hopes that it will ease their pain.
-They also try massages, foam-rolling, cupping or stretching.
-However, these treatments only mask the pain and stiffness that comes with a lower back muscle spasm.
-You are not addressing the root of the problem by trying any of these treatments in isolation.
+They also try massages, foam rolling, cupping, or stretching.
+However, these treatments only mask the pain and stiffness of a lower back muscle spasm.
+By trying any of these treatments in isolation, you are not addressing the root of the problem.
+Many people then feel that their lower back spasm is easing halfway through their treatment program, so they stop.
+They never get back to ‘normal,’ and the improvement is unsustained at best.
+Not to mention the lack of strengthening core stability and local stabilizers to handle more load.

 Resting too much or too little